python/typing/docs/spec/glossary.rst

    materialize
-      A :term:`gradual type` can be materialized to a more static type (possibly a :term:`fully static type`) by replacing :ref:`Any` with a type, or by replacing the `...` in a :ref:`Callable` type with a list of types, or by replacing ``tuple[Any, ...]`` with a specific-length tuple type.
+      A :term:`gradual type` can be materialized to a more static type (possibly a :term:`fully static type`) by replacing :ref:`Any` with any other type, or by replacing the `...` in a :ref:`Callable` type with a list of types, or by replacing ``tuple[Any, ...]`` with a specific-length tuple type.
 This materialization relation is key to defining :term:`assignability <assignable>` for gradual types.
 See
       :ref:`type-system-concepts`.